PolymerLabs/code-sample-editor-package/README.md

 #### 🎨 Themable

 Playground is fully themeable with CSS Custom Properties, down to the color of each kind of syntax-highlighted token.
-It comes with lots of preset themes, too.
+It comes with lots of preset themes, and you can even import a VSCode theme using our configurator.

 ---